Remuneration Policy 2025

 Conflicts of interest

-Issues on conflicts of interest regarding remuneration have been taken into account.
+Issues relating to conflicts of interest regarding remuneration have been taken into account.
 The Shareholders’ Nomination Board, consisting of representatives of the biggest shareholders and established by the General Meeting of Elisa, makes a proposal to the General Meeting on the remuneration of the Board of Directors.
-The Chair of Elisa’s Board of Directors, who also is a member of the Nomination Board, will not participate in the decisision-making of the Board of Directors’ remuneration proposal at the meeting of the Shareholders’ Nomination Board.
+The Chair of Elisa’s Board of Directors, who also is a member of the Shareholders’ Nomination Board, does not participate in the decision-making for the remuneration proposal for the Board of Directors at the meeting of the Shareholders’ Nomination Board.
 The General Meeting decides on the remuneration of the Board of Directors.

-The Remuneration of the Managing Director is prepared by the People and Compensation Committee and decided by the Board of Directors of Elisa.
-The Managing Director is not a member of these bodies and is not involved in the decision-making process regarding his or her remuneration.
+The Remuneration of the CEO is prepared by the People and Compensation Committee and decided by the Board of Directors of Elisa.
+The CEO is not a member of these bodies and is not involved in the decision-making process regarding his or her remuneration.

 3. Remuneration principles

-Remuneration promotes Elisa’s business strategy, long-term financial success and favourable development of shareholder value with the following Elisa remuneration principles:
+Remuneration promotes Elisa’s business strategy and long-term financial success as well as the favourable development of shareholder value with the following Elisa remuneration principles:

-• Pay for performance is Elisa’s main principle in remuneration.
-Elisa acknowledges and rewards good and sustainable performance and achievements that are in line with Elisa’s strategy, and strive to establish a clear link between the company and employee performance and success.
-Further, Elisa ensures that the personnel understands how they can impact results.
+• Pay for performance is Elisa’s main principle for remuneration.
+Elisa acknowledges and rewards good and sustainable performance and achievements that are in line with Elisa’s strategy and strives to establish a clear link between the company’s and employees’ performance and success.
+Further, Elisa ensures that the personnel understand how they can impact the company’s results.

-• Competitive, market driven and fair remuneration that enhances commitment ensures that Elisa can attract, motivate and retain the best employees.
-Remuneration benchmarks are regularily conducted against relevant geographic and industrial markets.
+• Competitive, market-driven and fair remuneration that enhances commitment ensures that Elisa can attract, motivate and retain the best employees.
+Remuneration benchmarks are regularly conducted against relevant geographic and industrial markets.

-Remuneration of Elisa’s personnel (including the Managing Director) is based on total remuneration that may, among other things, include both variable and fixed components as well as personnel benefits.
+Remuneration of Elisa’s personnel (including the CEO) is based on total remuneration, which may, among other things, include both variable and fixed components as well as personnel benefits.
 The personnel are mainly subject to a performance-based remuneration scheme.
 In addition, Elisa’s personnel, as a rule, are part of a long-term remuneration scheme, such as a personnel fund or a share-based remuneration scheme.

-The terms and conditions of employment relationships of the broader employee population (particularly with respect to remuneration) have been taken into account when designing this Remuneration Policy.
-The remuneration of the Managing Director is more focused on variable components of remuneration than the broader employee population.
-The aim of variable remuneration is to steer the Managing Director and the personnel towards the same objectives.
+The terms and conditions of employment relationships of the broader employee population (particularly with respect to remuneration) have been taken into account when drawing up this Remuneration Policy.
+The remuneration of the CEO is more focused on variable components of remuneration than the broader employee population.
+The aim of variable remuneration is to steer the CEO and the personnel towards the same objectives.

 4. Description of the remuneration of the Board of Directors